Aspose/releases.aspose.com/content/en/ocr/python-java/release-notes/2023/aspose-ocr-python-23-12-0-release-notes.md

 ---

 {{% alert color="primary" %}}
-This article contains a summary of recent changes, enhancements and bug fixes in **Aspose.OCR for Python via .NET 23.12.0 (December 2023)** release.
+This article contains a summary of recent changes, enhancements and bug fixes in **Aspose.OCR for Python via Java 23.12.0 (December 2023)** release.
 {{% /alert %}}

 ## What was changed